Spin-basis wavefunctions for the one-dimensional Kitaev model: Model: Spin- Kitaev Chain

 We consider a one-dimensional spin system with a two-site unit cell and a spin-$S$ moment at each site.
 We have $N$ spins that are coupled by nearest-neighbour bonds that alternate between $X$ and $Y$ character.
 The system is described by the Hamiltonian

+Here $A$ and $B$ label the two sites within the unit cell.
+The $X$ bonds are intra unit cell couplings while the $Y$ bonds are inter unit cell couplings.
 We may enforce periodic boundary conditions by identifying the $i^\mathrm{th}$ and $(i+N/2)^\mathrm{th}$ unit cells.
 We assume that $N$ is even and $N\geq 4$, so as to allow for alternating $X$ and $Y$ bonds.
 For concreteness, we consider $K_x$ and $K_y$ to be positive coupling constants throughout this manuscript.
 Our results can be easily adapted to cases where one or both are negative, using basis changes generated by local rotations.

 This model describes a much wider class of systems than appears at first glance.
 As shown in Ref.~\cite{sen2010spin}, the isotropic limit ($K_x=K_y=1$) of this model can be rewritten as

 It can also be mapped to a 3-unit cell `Kitaev-XYZ' chain with a repeating sequence of $X-Y-Z$ bonds \cite{yang2025emergent},